-Having observed for some time the date of my last post sinking mercilessly deeper in the past, today I finally decided to dedicate this sunny Saturday and stop the process.
+The date of my last post has been sinking mercilessly deeper in the past for some time, so today I finally decided to dedicate this sunny Saturday to stop the process.
 I’m back.
 And what better theme to dedicate to such a return than the subject of breakthrough in innovative projects.
 If the team is totally stuck due to lack of experience and the time is as precious as usual, what would you as a project manager do to move things forward?
 Here is what worked for me in such a situation.

 The project was a really high-stake one – a showcase for a very important new customer.
 Had we failed to deliver on time, to budget, and to quality the customer would have been lost forever.
 And the truth is that we were not at all confident whether we would be able to develop what was required.
 The project was about a critical middle-ware component that was to be used in the integration of big banking systems.
 As these systems were processing financial data, the quality requirements were very high.
 The problem was that nobody in the development team had the required expertise with this specific technology.
 Nobody had worked on anything even remotely similar to that in the past.

 Brilliant situation for a drama, isn’t it?
 It is exactly this kind of projects that show how much you are really worth as a project manager.
 Doing routine projects using the same technology, for similar applications, in the same industry, over and over again, throat deep in administrative tasks, is one thing, doing a project that is like jumping in the dark is something completely different.
 Of course, no two projects are completely the same but you get the idea.